rmoscoe/odyssey/README.md

 ![New Adventure form for a homebrew/unpublished game](/assets/newAdventureHomebrewSciFi.jpg)

-The AI requires a few seconds to generate an adventure for you.
+The AI requires only a couple seconds to generate an adventure for you.
 Once the adventure is generated, it will be shown below the form (small screens) or to the right of the form (large screens).
 If you're happy with the adventure, give it a title and click the disk (&#x1F4BE;) button to save.

 ![New Adventure page with an adventure](assets/newAdventureSciFi.jpg)